JaredYeDH/DBManagement/README.md

             DAO->
                 sqlparser.py
     // pending to be changed in the future, and will be wrapped in Class name space for ease to use
-    // this version is a powerful substitution for old sql template parser, which was developed as sql template lexical parsing tool under the influence of mysql-python-connector.
+    // this version is a powerful substitution for old sql template parser, which was developed as sql template lexical     // parsing tool under the influence of mysql-python-connector.
 But the string template is really bad.
-So I decied to develop a simple sql template parser
+So I decied      // to develop a simple sql template parser
+                Database.py
+    // This file defined master-slave database model to handle users' data connection with database.

 Methodology
 -----------
-  sql template lexical parser : Finite Sates Machine
+    sql template lexical parser : Finite Sates Machine database : basic event-loop and master-slaves architecture.
+Database shards system is just another wrap upon this          model, which is very easy to use.